-Ensure you are in the correct gear for the road you are traveling on.
-Don’t keep the car in 3rd gear travelling at 60 km/h for example rather shift up a gear go to 4th or even 5th gear.
+Ensure you are in the correct gear for the road you are travelling on.
+Don’t keep the car in 3rd gear travelling at 60 km/h for example rather shift up a gear and go to 4th or even 5th gear.

 If you are approaching a robot and you slow down and the robot changes before you get there then rather change down to 2nd than first.
 This will also save fuel.

 If you have to stop for longer than 15 seconds.
 I suggest you shut off the vehicle as this is wasting fuel while standing still.
-Going nowwhere is costing you money.
+Going nowhere is costing you money.

-Ensure your tyres are inflated to manufacturers specifications as under inflated tyres will cause you to use more fuel as there is more drag.
+Ensure your tyres are inflated to the manufacturer’s specifications as underinflated tyres will cause you to use more fuel as there is more drag.